Chicago Public Schools

-Chicago Public Schools (CPS), officially classified as City of Chicago School District #299 for funding and districting reasons, in Chicago, Illinois, is the third-largest school district in the United States, after New York and Los Angeles.
+Chicago Public Schools (CPS; administratively referred to by the state of Illinois as City of Chicago School District #299 for funding and districting reasons) is a public school district in the city of Chicago, Illinois, United States.

-For the 2020–21 school year, CPS reported overseeing 638 schools, including 476 elementary schools and 162 high schools; of which 513 were district-run, 115 were charter schools, 9 were contract schools and 1 was a SAFE school.
-The district serves 340,658 students.

-Chicago Public School students attend a particular school based on their area of residence, except for charter, magnet, and selective enrollment schools.
-The school system reported a graduation rate of 82.5% for the 2019–20 school year.
-Unlike most school systems, CPS calls the position of superintendent the "Chief Executive Officer", but there is no material difference in responsibilities or reporting from what is traditionally considered a superintendent.
+It is the fourth-largest school district in the United States (after New York, Los Angeles, and Miami-Dade County).
+CPS students attend a particular school based on their area of residence, except for charter, magnet, and selective enrollment schools.

+As of 2023, CPS has 634 schools, including 477 elementary schools and 157 high schools; of which 514 were district-run, 111 were charter schools, 7 were contract schools, and 2 were SAFE schools.

+CPS is led by a chief executive officer, an alternative title for the position of superintendent in most other public school systems.

+Statistics

 CPS reported a student–teacher ratio of 15.84 for the 2019–20 school year.
 For the 2020–21 school year, 46.7% of CPS students were Latino and 35.8% were African-American.
 63.8% of the student body came from economically-disadvantaged households, and 18.6% of students were reported as English-language learners.
-Average salaries for the 2019-20 year were $74,225 for teachers and $114,199 for administrators.
+Average salaries for the 2019–20 year were $74,225 for teachers and $114,199 for administrators.
 For the 2020–21 school year, CPS reported 39,323 staff positions, including 21,974 teachers and 516 principals.
-In 2021, CPS reported a budget of $6.92 billion with $3.75 billion from local sources, $1.85 billion from the State of Illinois and $1.3 billion from the U.S. Federal Government.
-Per student spending was reported at $13,694 in 2020.
+In 2021, CPS reported a budget of $6.92 billion with $3.75 billion from local sources, $1.85 billion from the state of Illinois, and $1.3 billion from the U.S. federal government.
+Per student spending was reported at $18,287 in 2023.

+The school system reported a graduation rate of 84% for the 2022–23 school year.

-In recent years, Chicago Public Schools has led the nation in test score improvement, learned at a faster rate compared to 96% of all school districts in the country, and as of 2020, has an all-time high graduation rate.
+Chicago Public Schools led the nation in test score improvement, learned at a faster rate compared to 96% of all school districts in the country, and as of 2020, had an all-time high graduation rate.
+It has faced declining enrollments and school closings.
+More than 80 percent of CPS students are Hispanic or Black.